-For transactions involving securities lending, the standard practice is that collateral is received by a tri-party agent, and in specific cases (e.g. government bonds) bilateral collateral may also be received.
-In case of received bilateral collateral, the collateral is administered, monitored and valued by the Lending Agent.
-Received bilateral collateral will be held in custody in a separate account of the Depositary.

-If collateral is received by a tri-party agent, the ownership of the collateral is transferred to and held in custody for the Investment Institution in a tri-party account by the Depositary in accordance with applicable laws and the Depositary's obligations under the Depositary Agreement.
+For transactions involving securities lending (including total return swaps), the standard practice is that collateral is received by a tri-party agent, and in specific cases (e.g. government bonds) bilateral collateral may also be received.
+In case of received bilateral collateral, which mainly applies to total return swaps, the collateral is administered, monitored and valued by the Manager.
+Received bilateral collateral will be held in custody in a separate account of the Custodian.
+If collateral is received by a tri-party agent, the ownership of the collateral is transferred to and held in custody for the Investment Institution in a tri-party account by the Custodian in accordance with applicable laws and the Custodian's obligations under the Custody Agreement.
 Collateral is valued by the tri-party agent that acts as intermediary between the two parties in a securities lending transaction.
 In this case, the tri-party agent is responsible for the administration of the collateral, the valuation at market price and the substitution of the collateral.
-The securities lent and the collateral are valued at market prices on a daily basis in a similar manner and frequency as the shares of the Investment Institution and are monitored by the Lending Agent.
+The securities lent and the collateral are valued at market prices on a daily basis in a similar manner and frequency as the shares of the Investment Institution and are monitored by the Manager.

-The collateral margin received by the Investment Institution from its counterparties typically ranges between 102% and 110%.
-The margin may be changed without notice to reflect current market conditions.
-Margin depends on the type of securities being lent and the type of collateral received (equities, bonds or cash), the type of issuer (government or corporate), currency mismatches and the correlation between the securities lent and the collateral received.
-In normal circumstances, the collateral received as security for the lending of securities will exceed the market value of the securities lent.
+The amount of collateral received by the Investment Institution from its counterparties depends on the type of securities being lent and the type of collateral received (equities or bonds), the type of issuer (government or corporate) and the correlation between the securities lent and the collateral received.
+In normal circumstances, the collateral received as security for the lending of securities must represent at least 105% of the market value of the securities lent.
 Every day, the collateral is assessed to determine whether it provides adequate cover for the value of the financial instruments that have been lent (mark-to-market).
-Additional collateral is requested if the collateral held is no longer adequate to cover the securities that have been lent.
+Additional collateral is requested if it emerges that the collateral held is no longer adequate to cover the securities that have been lent.
 An assessment is made on a daily basis to what extent the received collateral is sufficient in relation to the margin; in addition, it is also assessed on a daily basis whether the margins are still sufficient.
 No other reevaluations of the collateral take place.
 The collateral may be executed if the securities lending agreement in question is not complied with.
 The collateral may be subject to a right of pledge if this is established in the agreement in question.

-The entire asset base of the Investment Institution is potentially available for securities lending, as long as the assets are sufficient for securities lending and the Investment Institution can meet redemption requests at all times.
+The entire asset base of the Investment Institution is potentially available for securities lending, as long as the assets are sufficient for securities lending and the Investment Institution can meet repurchase requests at all times.
 Securities lending transactions may not affect the management of the Investment Institution in accordance with the investment policy.